 When you complete a literature review, you’ll likely come up with some questions as you delve into the research that’s already been done on your topic.
 Frequent literature reviews can help alert researchers to gaps that are currently existing in the research.
 Even though gaps in the research aren’t typically a part of a literature review on a topic, it can be a good idea to make a section in your literature review to discuss places where more research is needed.
 This shows your audience or your professor that you haven’t just paraphrased current research–you’ve also taken the time to think through the areas of research that are left empty.

 If you’re considering a move into academia, awareness of gaps in the current research can also help you develop your areas of research interest.
 You may want to consider reaching out to current expert researchers to learn more about studies that are currently in the works to see if the gaps that you notice in current research have already been addressed.
+You might also be interested in our Blinkist review.

 3. Enlighten Readers On A New Topic